Downe Township, New Jersey: Local government

 Downe Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another to serve as Deputy Mayor.

-As of 2025, members of the Downe Township Committee are Mayor Robert Campbell (R, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Michael Rothman (R, term on committee and as deputy mayor ends 2022), Edward Bart (R, 2023), Steven J. Burt (R, 2022) and Stephen Byrne (R, 2023).
+As of 2025, members of the Downe Township Committee are Mayor Michael L. Rothman (R, term on committee and as mayor ends December 31, 2025), Deputy Mayor Larry Jordan Sr. (R, term on committee and as deputy mayor ends 2025), Edward Bart (R, 2026), Stephen Byrne (R, 2026) and Robert Campbell (R, 2027).

 Federal, state and county representation

 Downe Township is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Downe Township had been in the 3rd state legislative district.